pipong/python/README.md

 *sudo pip install --upgrade RPi.GPIO*

-Connect the buttons to the 3.3V supply source to a 330 Ohm resistor.
-Split this to two individual momentary switches.
-One switch to be connect to the GPIO pin position **4** and the other **18**.
+Connect the 3.3V supply source on the Raspberry Pi to a 330 Ohm resistor.
+Split this end to two individual momentary switches.
+One switch to be connected to the GPIO pin position **4** and the other **18**.